 When the Gaels migrated to the Pictish lands, this was the end of Dal Riata and the beginning of Pictland.
 At this time the religious capital was moved from Iona to interior Dunkeld.

+A great risk was taken by the Gaels when trusting MacAlpin and moving to Pictland.
+MacAlpin promised lands to the Gaels.
+These lands were captured by him from defeated rivals.
 A slight resentment was seen in common Picts, but MacAlpin did not allow them to rekindle old ethnic rivalries.

+He died on 13th February 865 AD from a tumour at the palace of Cinnbelachoir.
 The title used for him was King of Picts, not King of Alba.
 The title of King of Alba was used for his grandson.